 Advantages of Ordinal Data

 a) Unlocks Order and Ranking: Ordinal Data excels where simple categories fall short.
-Unlike Nominal Data, it reveals not just “what” but also “how much” or “in what order,” providing information about preferences, rankings, and degrees of something.
+Unlike Nominal Vs Ordinal Data, it reveals not just “what” but also “how much” or “in what order,” providing information about preferences, rankings, and degrees of something.
 For example, a customer satisfaction survey with ratings from “Extremely Unsatisfied” to “Highly Satisfied” not only indicates whether customers are happy but also how strongly they feel.

 b) Easy to Collect and Understand: Gathering Ordinal Data often involves straightforward methods like surveys, questionnaires, and rating scales.
 These familiar tools make it readily accessible for researchers and users across various disciplines.